-- 1. As per University Procedure 12.01.01.C1, Tenure, for the purposes of tenure and promotion the CLA shall consist of the following departmental promotion and tenure review units: English; Humanities; Psychology and Sociology; and Social Sciences. - a.
-For tenure and promotion to Assistant and Associate Professor, each of these units shall consist of all tenured faculty in the department.
-For the purposes of promotion to full Professor, each unit shall consist of all full Professors in the department. - b.
-In every case, each departmental unit shall have at least three members.
-In the event there are fewer than three members, additional members shall be nominated by the tenured and tenure-track department faculty and approved by the dean. - c.
-By a vote of all tenured and tenure-track faculty, each department shall adopt guidelines for determining the eligibility of tenured faculty who currently hold administrative or other responsibilities outside of the department to participate in this process. - 2.
-Within the first week of each fall semester, the Dean (or designee) shall convene a meeting of each departmental promotion and tenure review unit, at which time the Dean and Department Chair shall review college and university tenure and promotion policies.
-The faculty will also elect a chair for this committee. - 3.
-The chair of each Department Promotion and Tenure Review Committee shall call subsequent meetings, allowing for at least five (5) working days of written notice.
-The Dean (or designee) and Department Chair may not be present during any of these subsequent meetings. - 4.
+- 1. As per University Procedure 12.01.01.C1, Tenure, for the purposes of tenure and promotion the School of Arts, Media, and Communication shall consist of the following departmental promotion and tenure review units: Art and Graphic Design, Communication & Media, Music, and Theatre & Dance. - a) For tenure and promotion to Assistant and Associate Professor, each of these units shall consist of all tenured faculty in the department.
+For the purposes of promotion to Full Professor, each unit shall consist of all Full Professors in the department. - b) In every case, each departmental unit shall have at least three members.
+In the event there are fewer than three members, additional members shall be nominated by the tenured and tenure-track department faculty and approved by the Director. - c) By a vote of all tenured and tenure-track faculty, each department shall adopt guidelines for determining the eligibility of tenured faculty who currently hold administrative or other responsibilities outside of the department to participate in this process. - 2.
+Within the first week of each fall semester, the Director (or designee) shall convene a meeting of each departmental promotion and tenure review unit, at which time the Director and Department Chair shall review SAMC and university tenure and promotion policies.
+The faculty will also elect a Chair for this committee. - 3.
+The Chair of each Department Promotion and Tenure Review Committee shall call subsequent meetings, allowing for at least five (5) working days of written notice.
+The Director (or designee) and Department Chair may not be present during any of these subsequent meetings. - 4.
 Before October 1, each Department Promotion and Tenure Review Committee shall hold a final meeting to hold tenure and/or promotion votes.
-Voting for each candidate shall be done by secret ballot; representatives to the College Promotion and Tenure Review Committee shall not vote but may attend meetings.
+Voting for each candidate shall be done by secret ballot; representatives to the School Promotion and Tenure Review Committee shall not vote but may attend meetings.
 By a simple majority of those voting, the committee shall recommend to grant or to deny promotion and/or tenure.
-Decisions must be based upon the written measures of the discipline and department (if applicable), the college, and the university.
+Decisions must be based upon the written measures of the discipline and department (if applicable), the School, and the university.
 Eligible faculty members who cannot attend this meeting may send their sealed absentee vote to the committee chair.
-In a report, the committee shall document the vote count and explain the results of the review.
 All members of the committee shall sign this report, which shall be submitted to the Department Chair by October 1. - 5.
 After receiving this report, the Department Chair is encouraged to consult with the committee regarding its recommendation.
 The Department Chair shall develop a written recommendation to grant or deny promotion and/or tenure.
-Decisions must be based upon
+Decisions must be based upon the written measures of the discipline and department (if applicable), the School, and the university. - 6.
+By October 15, the Department Chair will meet with the candidate and review the recommendations (written and numerical) of the Department Promotion and Tenure Review Committee and the Chair. - 7.
+Within two business days of this meeting, the candidate will submit a response of no more than two (2) pages to the recommendations of the Department Promotion and

-- the written measures of the discipline and department (if applicable), the college, and the university. - 6.
-By October 15, the Department Chair will meet with the candidate and review the recommendations (written and numerical) of the Department Promotion and Tenure Review Committee and the chair. - 7.
-Per the University's promotion and tenure guideline, the candidate may submit a response to the recommendations of the Department Tenure and Promotion Review Committee and the Department Chair.
+- Tenure Review Committee and the Department Chair.
 This response shall indicate concurrence or non-concurrence with the recommendations. - 8.
-The recommendations of the Promotion and Tenure Review Committee and the Department Chair, along with the candidate's written response, shall be added to the evaluative portfolio and forwarded to the Dean.
+The recommendations of the Department Promotion and Tenure Review Committee and the Department Chair, along with the candidate's written response, shall be added to the evaluative portfolio and forwarded to the Director.
 This process must be completed by October 20.

 II.
 D.4.
-College Review Process
+School Review Process